-Celebrated as the first female comedian in Indian cinema, TUN TUN was not only a legendary actress but also an accomplished singer.
+Celebrated as the first female comedian in Indian cinema, Uma Devi aka TUN TUN was not only a legendary actress but also an accomplished singer.
 She is known for iconic songs like “Afsana Likh Rahi Hoon,” “Dil Ko Laga Ke Humne,” “Aaj Machi Hai Dhoom Jhoom Khushi Mein Jhoom,” and many more.

 Uma Devi was born on July 11, 1923, in the small village of Alipur near Amroha, Uttar Pradesh.
 Her early life was plagued by significant tragedies and extraordinary hardships.
-A land dispute between her relatives claimed the lives of her parents and older brother, leaving her in extreme poverty during her childhood and teen years.
+A land dispute between her relatives claimed the lives of her parents and older brother.
+Uma was left alone and in extreme poverty during her childhood and teen years.
 At the time, she lived with her relatives and worked as domestic help.
-Later, she moved to Delhi, where she met an Excise Duty Inspector, Akhtar Abbas Kazi, who helped him secure a job and also inspired her to continue singing.
-During the partition, Mr. Kazi moved to Pakistan, and Uma, at the age of 23, decided to go to Bombay.

 She arrived in Bombay without any support or a place to live, but only with her courage as her companion.
 She goes to legendary musician Naushad Saab’s house and knocks.
-When Naushad asked her the reason to come, she boldly said, I have come to be a singer; I can sing, and if you did not give me a chance, I would throw herself in the ocean.
+When Naushad asked her the reason to come, she boldly said, I have come to be a singer.
+I can sing, and if you did not give me a chance, I would throw herself in the ocean.
 Naushad was taken aback by her confidence and hired her after an audition.

 Uma Devi’s career as a singer went well with films like Natak (1947), Anjuman (1947), Anokhi Ada (1948), Chandralekha (1948), Heer Ranjha (1948), Kajal (1948), Pugree (1948), Satyanarayan (1948), Bhakta Pundlik (1949), Bhikhari (1949), Chandni Raat (1949), Dhoomketu (1949), Dillagi (1949), Ek Teri Nishani (1949), Hamari Kismat (1949), Gharana (1949), Jio Raja (1949), Pyar Ki Raat (1949), Rooplekha (1949), Aakhri Paigham (1949), Saudamini (1950), Saudamini (1951), Goonj (1952), Usha Kiran (1952), Raj Mahal (1953), Rangeen Raten (1956), Taksaal (1956), Naya Zamana (1957), and many more.